MollyAdamsson/elevated-eats/README.md

 ### Reviews

 * As a logged in user I can easily review someone elses posts/recipes and profiles + see my own reviews

-### Contact

-* As a user I can send private messages to other users if I wanted to

 ## The structure